Trump slams Ralph Northam yearbook photo controversy as being ‘unforgivable’

 “Ed Gillespie, who ran for Governor of the Great State of Virginia against Ralph Northam, must now be thinking Malpractice and Dereliction of Duty with regard to his Opposition Research Staff,” Trump tweeted.
 “If they find that terrible picture before the election, he wins by 20 points!”

-After the yearbook photo surfaced on Friday, calls for Northam to resign poured in from lawmakers and officials, including several prominent Democratic candidates for the presidency.
+After the yearbook photo surfaced on Friday, calls for Northam to resign poured in from lawmakers and officials.

 CLICK HERE TO GET THE FOX NEWS APP

-Also among them were Sens.
+Among them were Sens.
 Mark Warner and Tim Kaine, as well as Rep. Bobby Scott – Democratic Virginia lawmakers – who on Saturday released a joint statement calling on the beleaguered governor to “step down and allow the Commonwealth to begin healing.”

 “After we watched his press conference today, we called Governor Northam to tell him that we no longer believe he can effectively serve as Governor of Virginia and that he must resign,” the statement said.
 “Governor Northam has served the people of the Commonwealth faithfully for many years, but the events of the past 24 hours have inflicted immense pain and irrevocably broken the trust Virginians must have in their leaders.”